Pre-Columbian transoceanic contact theories: 14th- and 15th-century European contact

 Some have conjectured that Columbus was able to persuade the Catholic Monarchs of Castile and Aragon to support his planned voyage only because they were aware of some recent earlier voyage across the Atlantic.
-Some suggest that Columbus himself visited Canada or Greenland before 1492, because according to Bartolomé de las Casas he wrote he had sailed 100 leagues past an island he called Thule in 1477.
+Some suggest that Columbus himself visited Canada or Greenland before 1492, because, according to Bartolomé de las Casas, he wrote he had sailed 100 leagues past an island that he called Thule in 1477.
 Whether Columbus actually did this and what island he visited, if any, is uncertain.
 Columbus is thought to have visited Bristol in 1476.
 Bristol was also the port from which John Cabot sailed in 1497, crewed mostly by Bristol sailors.
 In a letter of late 1497 or early 1498, the English merchant John Day wrote to Columbus about Cabot's discoveries, saying that land found by Cabot was "discovered in the past by the men from Bristol who found 'Brasil' as your lordship knows".
 There may be records of expeditions from Bristol to find the "isle of Brazil" in 1480 and 1481.
 Trade between Bristol and Iceland is well documented from the mid-15th century.

 Gonzalo Fernández de Oviedo y Valdés records several such legends in his Historia general de las Indias of 1526, which includes biographical information on Columbus.
 He discusses the then-current story of a Spanish caravel that was swept off its course while on its way to England, and wound up in a foreign land populated by naked tribesmen.
 The crew gathered supplies and made its way back to Europe, but the trip took several months and the captain and most of the men died before reaching land.
 The caravel's ship pilot, a man called Alonso Sánchez, and a few others made it to Portugal, but all were very ill.
 Columbus was a good friend of the pilot, and took him to be treated in his own house, and the pilot described the land they had seen and marked it on a map before dying.
 People in Oviedo's time knew this story in several versions, though Oviedo himself regarded it as a myth.

 In 1925, Soren Larsen wrote a book claiming that a joint Danish-Portuguese expedition landed in Newfoundland or Labrador in 1473 and again in 1476.
 Larsen claimed that Didrik Pining and Hans Pothorst served as captains, while João Vaz Corte-Real and the possibly mythical John Scolvus served as navigators, accompanied by Álvaro Martins.
 Nothing beyond circumstantial evidence has been found to support Larsen's claims.